The following article was originally posted on the GuideStar Trust blog. Click here to read the original post.

 Conducting thorough background checks on all volunteers is one way to reduce risk, prevent potential issues, and protect your organization’s image.

 I’d like to pause here and offer a few comments about criminal record searches.
 Searching and reviewing criminal records can be a tricky and time-consuming task.
-Keep in mind there is no such thing as a national criminal search (contrary to popular belief).
-However, many reputable screening companies offer access to extensive multi-state / multi-jurisdiction databases, allowing expanded searches and greater piece of mind.
+Keep in mind, that there is no such thing as a national criminal search (contrary to popular belief).
+However, many reputable screening companies offer access to extensive multi-state / multi-jurisdiction databases, allowing expanded searches and greater peace of mind.
 It’s important to partner with a background screening company that offers this service.

 3. Volunteer background screening reduces your management risk factors.
 Let’s face it – budgets can be extremely tight.
 Organizations of all sizes and types can find themselves working with a budget that simply wouldn’t survive a lawsuit.
 By working with a reputable screening company, and establishing a compliant background screening program, an organization can mitigate its risk in areas such as: